Armputator/pyWavereader/Readme.md

 DESCRIPTION
-: initializes serial port with an interface name adressable by user adds entry for how many lines must be read when reading from this com port mandatory arguments are
+: initializes serial port with an interface name adressable by user adds entry for how many lines must be read when reading from this com port using interface name "myPort" will override the default interface already in the system (only lasts for current runtime) mandatory arguments are

 -i=[INTERFACE]